brettrjones-github/nlc-nolimitconnect.com/docs/faq.md

 ---

-## Do I Need Dedicated Hardware to Host a Private Network?
+## Do I Need Dedicated Hardware to Host a NLC Network?

 No. Hosting a private NLC network does **not** require specialized or dedicated hardware.
 There are only two essential requirements for any type of NLC hosting: